Male Reproductive System Cancers

 The prostate gland is a male reproductive organ that sits at the base of the bladder.
 It produces most of the fluid that makes up semen, which mixes with the sperm produced by the testicles.
 In most cases, it is a slow-growing disease, but sometimes it can grow and spread quickly.

 Early, or localised prostate cancer, is where cancer cells have not spread beyond the prostate.
 Most cases of prostate cancer are diagnosed at this stage.
-Advanced (or metastatic) prostate cancer is where the cancer spreads beyond the prostate gland.
+Advanced (or metastatic) prostate cancer is where the cancer has spread beyond the prostate gland.

 The most common type of prostate cancer is adenocarcinoma, which develops from the cells that line the prostate gland.
 Other types of cells in the prostate can also develop into prostate cancer.
 These rare cancers are Sarcomas, Small cell carcinomas and Neuroendocrine tumours or transitional cell carcinomas.